DangerousPrototypes/BusPirate-docs-hugo/content/docs/command-reference.md

 |```ddr4 crc```|Calculate/verify CRC of JEDEC blocks 0-7 in a file.
 Specify file with -f flag.|
 |```ddr4 patch```|Update the CRC of JEDEC blocks 0-7 in a file.
 Specify file with -f flag.|

-Options tell the flash command what to do.
+Options tell the ddr4 command what to do.

 |Flag|Description|
 |-----|-----------|